jsdealy/latin/miscellae/guideToLatinConversation.md

 Publius Syrus are grouped noted sayings from
 Juvenal, Terence, Seneca, Ovid, Virgil, and
-Horace, all of which we have inserted as happy remembrances of a solid and varied literary edu- cation.
+Horace, all of which we have inserted as happy remembrances of a solid and varied literary education.

-The book ends with tables, abbreviations, nota- tions, the Koman calendar, all of which cannot but be useful for easy reference.
+The book ends with tables, abbreviations, notations, the Koman calendar, all of which cannot but be useful for easy reference.